phvmous/CSVParser/README.md

    ArrayList<String> data = Parser.parseLine(sampleCSVLine);

 Contributing
 Feel free to fork this repository and submit issues or pull requests if you find any bugs or would like to suggest improvements.
-Contributions are welcome!